A deletion-contraction formula and monotonicity properties for the polymatroid Tutte polynomial: Introduction

 The paper is organized as follows.
 In Section 2, we make some necessary preparations.
 Section 3 is devoted to the deletion-contraction relation of the polymatroid Tutte polynomial.
 Our monotonicity properties of the interior polynomial and the exterior polynomial for polymatroids are proven in Section 4.
-In Section 5, we apply the deletion-contraction formula of Section 3 to derive formulas for the coefficients $x^{n-k}y^{k-1}[\mathscr{T}_{P}(x,y)]$ for any $k\in[n]$, $x^{n-2}[\mathscr{T}_{P}(x,y)]$, and $y^{n-2}[\mathscr{T}_{P}(x,y)]$ for polymatroids $P$ and to characterize the connectivity of hypergraphs using the exterior polynomial.
+In Section 5, we apply the deletion-contraction formula of Section 3 to derive formulas for the coefficients $[x^{n-k}y^{k-1}]\mathscr{T}_{P}(x,y)$ for any $k\in[n]$, $[x^{n-2}y^{0}]\mathscr{T}_{P}(x,y)$, and $[x^{0}y^{n-2}]\mathscr{T}_{P}(x,y)$ for polymatroids $P$ and to characterize the connectivity of hypergraphs using the exterior polynomial.
+We end with posing some open questions.